 Sources

-Product sources
+Product catalog

 Breezaro answers product questions with live prices, availability and images.
 The accuracy of those answers depends entirely on what we read from your shop.
 This page explains the three ways we can read your catalogue, and how we estimate products on custom e-shops that don't publish a feed.